Adaptive virtual element methods with equilibrated fluxes: Local flux reconstruction in VEM: a first investigation

 Inserting this bound into~\eqref{first-step-no:efficiency} and using formally the second equation in~\eqref{local:mixed} yield

 Eventually, we analyze the last term on the right-hand side.
 Using the continuous problem~\eqref{strong:primal} and an integration by parts lead us to

 Combining all the above estimates, we arrive at

 In the FE setting the terms~$B$ and~$C$ are combined together, see~\eqref{remark:Braess-Schoeberl}.
-Here, this is not possible due to the presence of different projectors, which allow us to use neither the product rule nor the continuous formulation as in~\eqref{remark:Braess-Schoeberl}.
-Importantly, the culprit of the lack of efficiency is not the stabilization of the method nor the choice of the partition of unity.
-Rather, it is a mismatch in the use of the projections in the definition of local problems~\eqref{local:mixed}.
+Here, the presence of different projectors forbids us to use either the product rule or the continuous formulation as in~\eqref{remark:Braess-Schoeberl}, which renders the simplification resulted by combining the partition of unity impossible.

-Indeed, in Section~\ref{section:nr:local} below, we provide numerical evidence that the efficiency, in the current setting, is not valid.
+In Section~\ref{section:nr:local} below, we provide numerical evidence that the efficiency does not take place in the current setting.